The Guide to Makar Mela

 About Makar Mela

-The Makar Mela lore follows a mythology where it is believed that Lord Indra, King of the Heaven, was suffering from an incurable disease.
+In the Makar Mela lore, believers hold the mythology that Lord Indra, the King of Heaven, suffered from an incurable disease.
 After 12 years of Meditation at the Triveni Ghat in Panauti to please Lord Shiva, Gokarnath himself came to the aid and mixed a nectar of the cure in Rudrawati.
-The disease was cured when Indra took a bath in the river with the nectar flowing in it.
-Since then it is believed that the nectar flows in the river every 12 years and taking a bath in the river during this time cures diseases.
+Indra's bath in the river with the flowing nectar cured the disease.

 Best way to Celebrate Makar Mela